ResearchKit/SageResearch/RSDTest/README.md

-# RSDTestApp
+# RSDTest
-RSDTestApp contains example applications for running the surveys and async recorders included in the Research and ResearchUI frameworks.
+RSDTest contains example applications for running the surveys and async recorders included in the Research and ResearchUI frameworks.
 There are two test targets.

-RSDTestApp is set up to test that a light-weight app with no required permissions can be built and submitted to the Apple App Store without requiring set up of the unused privacy keys.
+RSDTest is set up to test that a light-weight app with no required permissions can be built and submitted to the Apple App Store without requiring set up of the unused privacy keys.
 Examples of form steps and instruction steps that *do not* use any additional frameworks such as HealthKit, CoreMotion, or CoreLocation can be added to this target when submitted as additions to the